RubReh/candidate-test-SQL-optimize/README.md

     date = increment_date_by_one_day(date)
  ```

 This works but it's too slow if we need a sum for several years of data since we're repeating one query for each date.
+It's slow firstly because we
-There's gotta be a way to optimize it by making a query that handles the date for us.
+loop it in another backend language than MYSQL so there's a lot of CPU and memory overhead going back and forth between MYSQL and another language.
+Moreover, the cummulative sum on one date is dependent on the sum of previous dates which mySQL almost certainly can take advantage of whereas making one query per date means we're missing out on that optimization.
+There's gotta be a way to optimize it by making a query that handles the date for us, don't you think?

 # First task:
-1. Got to this website and insert the data into a MySQL database
+1. Got to this website and insert the data into a MySQL database: https://onecompiler.com/mysql/3xkwy6vvv
-2. Based on the data, make one MySQL query that gives back a list of cummulative sums for each currency up until that date in the table.
-Note, is has to be mySQL and not some other dialect of SQL.
+2. Based on the data, make one single MySQL query that gives back a list of **cummulative sums** of the amount column for each currency up until each date in the table.
+Note, the query must be written for mySQL 8.0 or earlier and not some other dialect of SQL.
+3. By one single query it simply means that you cannot use another backend language to run several queries and lump them together like in the naive example, but rather you can aggregate MySQL statements into one query that gives you the output by letting MYSQL to the entire job.

 The output should look something like this when you're done: